Umar21233/CW2025/README.md

 ### Modified Java Classes

+#### UI Layer
+*   **`com.comp2042.ui.GameOverPanel`**
+    *   Updated styling and positioning so that the game-over message is centred over the board area.
+    *   Integrated with the new layout (StackPane-based board + right sidebar) so it no longer overlaps UI elements incorrectly.
+    *   Works together with `GuiController.gameOver()` to show/hide the overlay cleanly.

+*   **`com.comp2042.ui.NotificationPanel`**
+    *   Extended to support the new score popup values (`+50`, `+100`, etc.) linked to the updated scoring rules.
+    *   Timing and fade animations tuned so they remain readable without blocking gameplay.
+    *   Reused across both normal line clears and hard-drop clears.

+*   **`com.comp2042.logic.NextShapeInfo`**
+    *   Adjusted to work with the refactored `NextPieceView` and updated preview rendering.
+    *   Ensures the correct shape ID and rotation state are passed to the preview logic after each piece spawn.

 *   `com.comp2042.logic.GameController`: Added hard drop, level-based speed scaling.
 *   `com.comp2042.logic.Score`: Extended to track level, lines and manage high score persistence.
 *   `com.comp2042.logic.Constants`: Added constants for level speed and scoring.